Hormone Testing and Interpretation for Male Infertility

 warm and moist skin

 2) Prolactin.
+A brain hormone which can decrease gonadotropin (LH and FSH) secretion and thereby lower testosterone levels.
 I order this only if the initial total testosterone levels are under 300 ng/dL.

-4) Inhibin B. This test is ordered only for very particular circumstances, such as in men who have had a prior vasectomy and who are also on testosterone replacement therapy.
+3) Inhibin B. A more direct testicular marker of sperm production.
+This test is ordered only for very particular circumstances, such as in men who have had a prior vasectomy and who are also on testosterone replacement therapy.

 Recommendations on Performing Hormone Testing